 Even if you’re not the most gifted photographer, a few tweaks here and there can dramatically improve the finished product.
 My photography tutor in university told me “an image always needs cropping” so I always try and remember this in the editing suite.
 Sometimes, you might not originally think so, but chipping a tiny bit off here or there could change the image completely.
 You can also cut out any distracting components too.
 You can also apply filters to remove shadows and enhance the colour, and whilst I try not to drastically alter the colours of an image (or the saturation) I do like to get the highlights and shadows and contract just right.
 With these alterations, you can make huge changes visually even with tiny changes actually.

 Looking for something out of the ordinary, or something unique.
 Choose a strange angle, or look at your subject through a barrier.
 Sometimes injecting something unexpected into the frame can make it so much more interesting.
 I love the photo below of the Manhattan Skyline – it would be a lovely photo without the bridge suspension in the foreground – but I think the barrier between my camera and the subject, actually gives the image way more context.
 And it makes you look closer.

 Finally – and I can’t stress this enough – it’s important to actually do something with your photos.
 Don’t just let them sit in a folder on your computer; print them out and display them, either in an album or in frames around the house.
 If you’ve got some more professional photos to share, you might also consider putting them online.
-Social media is great for this, as is using a site like this one to get a domain to set up your own site.
-You could even get one of the top level domains, like “.photography”!

 However you choose to present your snaps, it’s important to cherish not only the postcard-worthy ones, but also the less successful shots – they are all part of creating and preserving great travel memories.